 This was the first of many backseat feeds in Ellie’s short life and I had a feeling the next 500 miles were going to be excruciating.

 But this is where traveling with such a young baby became brilliant.
 Newborns sleep.
 A lot.
-And after that first side of the road feed, Ellie passed out in three-hour increments, allowing us to make great progress and arrive at our hotel in Trinidad with time to spare before the sunset.
+And after that first side-of-the-road feed, Ellie passed out in three-hour increments, allowing us to make great progress and arrive at our hotel in Trinidad with time to spare before sunset.
 I packed the supplies to make sandwiches, plus plenty of snacks and drinks to cut down our stops so we could time filling up the gas tank with feeds.
 (As it turns out, breastfeeding in a gas station parking lot is more awkward than on the side of the road.)

 Other than her initial fit of crying, the day went smoothly.
 We changed diapers in gas stations and on the grass under trees.
 It was all going so smoothly…

 Until that night in our hotel, Heath and I had our first “OMG we are the worst parents in the world” moment.